splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/advanced-config-iis-apps.rst

         <add name="OTEL_RESOURCE_ATTRIBUTES" value="deployment.environment=test,service.version=1.0.0" />
     </environmentVariables>

+For all IIS applications, consider setting common environment variables for W3SVC and WAS Windows Services.
+For more information, see :new-page:`Instrument a Windows Service running a .NET application <https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/blob/main/docs/windows-service-instrumentation.md>` in the OpenTelemetry documentation.

 .. note::

-   If you set the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable in the ``environmentVariable`` block and in the web.config ``appSettings`` block, the value in the ``environmentVariables`` block takes precedence.
+   If the same environment variables are set in the ``environmentVariable`` block and in the web.config ``appSettings`` block, the value in the ``environmentVariables`` block takes precedence.

 Active or deactivate instrumentation
 =====================================

-Use the PowerShell module to activate or deactivate the instrumentation for specific application pools.
+For .NET Framework applications, use the PowerShell module to activate or deactivate the instrumentation for specific application pools.

 #.
 Import the PowerShell module: